Jbleezy/BO2-Reimagined/README.md

 * Tower Trap (upgraded): upgrading no longer resets the duration of the trap
 * Quest: added "Benn - Alcatraz" song
 * Quest: Blundergat gets full ammo when picked up (normally missing one clip)
-* Quest: number pad only needs each number to be shocked once in order to complete
+* Quest: number pad only needs each number to be shocked once to complete
 * Quest: can enter the plane in afterlife with any amount of players
 * Quest: can enter the plane in afterlife without Weasel
 * Quest: if Weasel is the only player in the game, the cycle breaks immediately after being revived from the electric chairs